GfellerLab/MetacellAnalysisToolkit/examples/HLCA_core_atlas.md

     anchors <- FindIntegrationAnchors(object.list = metacell.objs,
                                            anchor.features = features,
                                            reduction = "rpca",
-                                           reference = c(1,2,5,9,11), # the 5 biggest datasets (in term of metacell number) are used as reference dims = 1:30)
+                                           reference = ref.index, # the 5 biggest datasets (in term of metacell number) are used as reference dims = 1:30)

     remove(metacell.objs) # We don't need the object list anymore gc()

-    combined.mc <- IntegrateData(anchorset = anchors,k.weight = 50) # we have to update the k.weight parameters because the smallest dataset contain less than 100 metacells
+    combined.mc <- IntegrateData(anchorset = anchors,k.weight = 40) # we have to update the k.weight parameters because the smallest dataset contain less than 100 metacells

 Check the obtained object.